BrentGrammer/PWA-app/NOTES/Workbox.md

 - Tool by Google for automatic service worker management
 - Can use it with Gulp/Webpack various project setups or just the cli with straight scripts
+- Note that you can still add custom service worker code to your Workbox implementation (using injectManifest script and a base service worker file)
 - [DOCS](https://developers.google.com/web/tools/workbox/modules/workbox-cli)

 ## Setup